shuozhixu/PFDD/README.md

 By Dec 2020, the PFDD model had not been used to study slips on pyramidal-I planes in HCP crystals, but doing so should be straightforward given the similarity between pyramidal-I and pyramidal-II slips.

+## (vii)

+The first paper in which all slips were confined to pre-defined slip planes in PFDD was published in 2019:

+- Shuozhi Xu, Lauren Smith, Jaber R. Mianroodi, Abigail Hunter, Bob Svendsen, Irene J. Beyerlein, [A comparison of different continuum approaches in modeling mixed-type dislocations in Al](http://dx.doi.org/10.1088/1361-651X/ab2d16), Modelling Simul.
+Mater.
+Sci.
+Eng.
+27 (2019) 074004

+Later, effects of the confinement were studied in:

+- Shuozhi Xu, Jaber R. Mianroodi, Abigail Hunter, Bob Svendsen, Irene J. Beyerlein, [Comparative modeling of the disregistry and Peierls stress for dissociated edge and screw dislocations in Al](http://dx.doi.org/10.1016/j.ijplas.2020.102689), Int.
+J. Plast.
+129 (2020) 102689

+which recommended that the confinement be used whenever possible.

 ## Note

 Recent (as of Dec 2020) PFDD work combined several features mentioned above, e.g.,

 - Lauren T.W.
 Smith, Yanqing Su, Shuozhi Xu, Abigail Hunter, Irene J. Beyerlein, [The effect of local chemical ordering on Frank-Read source activation in a refractory multi-principal element alloy](http://dx.doi.org/10.1016/j.ijplas.2020.102850), Int.
 J. Plast.
 134 (2020) 102850

-which used features (i), (iv), and (vi).
+which used features (i), (iv), (vi), and (vii).

-I expect that future PFDD work will always use features (i) and (iii), and may use other features as well, depending on the specific slip systems and material systems.
+To sum up, it is always a good idea to use features (i), (iii), and (vii) in any PFDD work; whether other features are used depends on the specific slip systems and material systems.